Christopher Columbus

 - John Adams

-[Personal Notes for A Dissertation on the Canon and Feudal Law in February 1765]
+[Personal Notes for A Dissertation on the Canon and Feudal Law

 - John Adams